iOcariApp/app/README.md

 => You have uninstalled linked libraries without unlinking them.
 You can see them at `android/build.gradle` so you can install them again, unlink them and reinstall.

+**Failed to finalize session : INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package com.iocari signatures do not match previously installed version; ignoring!**

+=> Uninstall the app on the target device and run `react-native ios/android` again.

 ## Resources

 - [Official docs](https://facebook.github.io/react-native/docs/getting-started)